Tislelizumab

 Tabulated list of adverse reactions

-Adverse reactions reported in the pooled dataset for patients treated with tislelizumab monotherapy (n = 1 534) are presented in the table below.
+Adverse reactions reported in the pooled dataset for patients treated with tislelizumab monotherapy (n=1 534) and in combination with chemotherapy (n=497) are presented in the table below.
 Adverse reactions are listed according to system organ class in MedDRA.
 Within each system organ class, the adverse reactions are presented in decreasing frequency.
 The corresponding frequency category for each adverse reaction is defined as: very common (≥1/10); common (≥1/100 to <1/10); uncommon (≥1/1 000 to <1/100); rare (≥1/10 000 to <1/1 000); very rare (<1/10 000); not known (cannot be estimated from available data).
 Within each frequency grouping, adverse reactions are presented in order of decreasing seriousness.

-Adverse reactions with tislelizumab as monotherapy (N = 1 534):
+Adverse reactions with tislelizumab as monotherapy (n=1 534) and in combination with chemotherapy (n=497):

 (All grades)